Kenzothd/Kenzothd/README.md

 ## Check out my recent work:

 [ShoeDog](https://shoedog.vercel.app/) 👟📊 (In progress) <br>
-Have you considered using an e-commerce marketplace built with statistical data to track your favourite pair of shoes?
-ShoeDog is a website where shoe aficionados may purchase and sell shoes.
-It offers mocked shoe data, real-time alert prompt, and the ability to keep track of the status of a favourite pair of shoes.
+Introducing ShoeDog, the revolutionary e-commerce marketplace for shoe enthusiasts.
+Built with the latest technologies such as ReactTS, Flask, Python, and PostgreSQL, it offers access to more than 100,000 mocked shoe data, real-time alerts for your favourite shoe, and the ability to track the status of those hard-to-find shoes.

 [IDealify](https://idealify.vercel.app/) 🏠 <br>
 Remodel your house in confidence.
-IDealify was built to establish trust between homeowners and interior designers.
-It is a one-stop project management tool which enables both parties to monitor the task at hand.
+Idealify offers a hassle-free home remodelling experience.
+Built with MERN, it fosters trust and transparency between clients and interior designers.
+With our one-stop project management solution, you can remodel your home with a peace of mind.

 This project exposed me to working with real-world teams with various software engineers to turn concepts into functionality.